Wiktor2718/matrix_flow/README.md

 # Matrix Flow
 Matrix Flow is a simple machine learning library written in Rust and CUDA.
+It was created as a portfolio project to deepen my understanding of machine learning, GPU programming, and Rust.
 It provides an API for matrix manipulation and includes specially optimized neural networks.

 ## Features